-The objective of this video is to introduce students to the fundamental attribution error and its implications.
-One implication is that we often have a tendency to judge others unfairly because we do not take into account the situational factors that may have caused them to make unethical decisions.
+This video introduces the behavioral ethics bias known as fundamental attribution error.
+Fundamental attribution error describes how, when judging others’ actions, we unfairly tend to give too much causal weight to their character and not enough to the circumstances in which they acted.
+In other words, we do not take into account the situational factors that may have caused someone to make unethical decisions.
 We jump to the conclusion that they are bad people because they did a bad thing.
-That said, it is important to remember that situational factors are usually explanations for while people err, they are not excuses.
-The best way to avoid this error, experts say, it to put ourselves in the shoes of others and try to envision the pressures they might have faced.
+That said, it is important to remember that situational factors are usually explanations for why people err, they are not excuses.
+The best way to avoid this error, experts say, is to put ourselves in the shoes of others and try to envision the pressures they might have faced.

-The other implication of the fundamental attribution error is that we may be too easy on ourselves, if we are not careful.
-We may too readily find situational factors, organizational pressures and the like and then simply excuse our own conduct.
+Another implication of the fundamental attribution error is that we may be too easy on ourselves, if we are not careful.
+We may too readily find situational factors, organizational pressures, and the like and then simply excuse our own conduct.

-The fundamental attribution error is the tendency to attribute “causes of behavior to actors (i.e., internal, dispositional factors) rather than the situation (i.e., external, environmental factors.”
+The fundamental attribution error is, as Professor Paul Zak writes, the tendency to attribute “causes of behavior to actors (i.e., internal, dispositional factors) rather than the situation (i.e., external, environmental factors).”
 We see that other people have done bad things, and we assume that it is because of their character rather than the fact that they were, perhaps, striving so hard to please their superiors that they did not even notice the ethical issue that they flubbed.

 According to some psychologists, the other side of the coin from the fundamental attribution error is the actor-observer bias which is people’s tendency to over-emphasize the role of the situation in their own behaviors.
 They insist there’s nothing wrong with their character, because their errors are accounted for by some situational factor—the boss’s pressure, the need to feed their families, etc.